pinterb/do-devbox/README.md

 ### Caveat Emptor
 Some things to keep in mind:
 * This is a Linux-based environment.
-If you have Windows requirements, you might want to try using Azure
+If you have Windows requirements, you might want to try using Azure.
 * This workflow (incl. cloud-init.sh) has been tested...but only a few times.
-If there's something wrong, or missing please fix and submit a pull request
+If there's something wrong, or missing please fix and submit a pull request.

 ### What's in the box?
 Mostly just your standard Linux dev tools: